 If the PHP version check did not return valid output, that means something else is afoot.
 Where we've seen this, typically the attempt to run PHP in command line mode is being interpreted by the server as a web request.
 That breaks the version check and will also prevent the setup from completing.

 One reason this seems to happen is if the server is configured with PHP-FPM and "cgi-fcgi" for the webserver, and requires a different executable to be used on the command line.
 SiteDash will automatically identify the used executable for the web request and fail to recognise there's a different CLI version.

-which php` and use the path provided.
+which php and use the path returned from that.